Stat184-Spring2026/Sec_5_CP_Hanna_Aria_Aryan/README.md

 Data sources used in this project include:
 - BLS Average Price dataset
-- BLS egg price data
+- BLS Egg Price dataset

 These datasets were used to examine long-term price trends and short-term variation in selected food items.